BroadbandForum/usp-test/0-introduction.md

 ### Release 1.0.2

+* Both mandatory and conditional mandatory tests can use alternate objects or parameters if available.
 * Updated features and requirements.
 * Altered test setup of 1.50 to include three objects.
 * Fixed metrics of 1.25 to use new DeleteResp logic.